 - Show that this breach caused your loved one’s death

-- Prove that this wrongful death caused you and your surviving family members to suffer physical, emotional, and financial losses
+- Prove that this wrongful death caused you and your surviving family members to suffer physical, emotional, and financial burdens

 Complete a Free Case Evaluation form now

 Georgia law allows compensation for what is known as the full value of that person’s life.
-This means that the court is not limited to economic losses such as income and other financial protections that a family loses after their loved one’s death.
+This means you can recover damages outside of financial losses following your loved one’s passing.
+As noted, these are generally not taxable.

 Click to contact our personal injury lawyers today